knexguy101/Ven/README.md

-# VenariBot
+# Ven
-VenariBot is a project that uses a custom script language called VEN to automate catching/farming Venari.
+Ven is a custom script language used to automate catching/farming Venari.